SteveDeJongh/LS_170/review.md

 A packet is the PDU for the IP Protocol at the Internet/network layer.
 Key headers in a packet are the Source address and destination address fields, each representing an IP address.

 38. **Why do we need both MAC addresses and IP addresses?**
 MAC Addresses are concerned with connecting devices on the same network, IP addresses are concerned with communication between two networked devices anywhere in the world.
+A MAC address would used in the internet context for direction on each hop, with a new destination and source address being used for each hop.
+The MAC address would be retrive from that devices ARP table, linking destination MAC address to IP ranges.
+An IP address is used to direct the data from starting location to end location, providing the network device with a logical path to take.

+In another example, an IP address can be thought of as street address, with a MAC address being the next town over that's heading in the right direction.
+Say we wanted to travel from an ip address in Vancouver to an ip address in San Fransisco.
+Leaving Vancouver, the vancouver terminal might not know where the destination San franscisco IP address is, but it knows that the general direction is south.
+The vancouver terminal will then look for the logical next stop going south (or that fits that IP range) and send it there.
+Let's say Seattle.
+This would continue until it gets to a general san fransisco router, where it has more infomration on the local streets and neighbourhoods and would have the required information to point it towards a neighbourhood, street, and house.

 Ethernet on the physical layer is a protocol that enables communication between devices on a local network using MAC addresses and it's PDU is called a frame.
 Internet Protocol on the internet/network layer is a protocol that enables communication between networks using IP addresses and it's PDU is called a packet.